bhargavkumar-65/NightwatchHackathon/README.md

 > — Custom Commands in Package.Json for Ease of Run

 > [**“Azure PipeLine"**](https://dev.azure.com/)<br>
-> — Azure DevOps Pipeline Connection
+> — Azure DevOps For Continuous Integration and Continuous Test

 ### What All Custom Test RUN Commands are Created?